We did it – why we have a $10,000 emergency fund

 A few years ago on this site, I wrote about stashing away a modest emergency fund.
 Here are my reasons for doing so which remain valid today:

 - It provides us with financial flexibility.
-When something goes wrong with my car, my used car, it’s usually something big.
+For example, when something goes wrong with my car, my used car, it’s usually something big.
 Gone are the days of simple oil changes every 8,000 km.
 A healthy cash emergency fund allows us to combat any car failure and/or weather a different expense around the house.

 - It keeps us out of debt.
-While it’s true an emergency fund will eventually run out if you spend it all, the same can be said about a line of credit (LOC); these things aren’t a bottomless pit.
-Contrary to how some people treat their LOC – it’s not your money – the line needs to be paid back.
-An open line of credit is a liability.
-In a small emergency situation, the last thing my wife and I want to do is to add-on more debt.
-I’d rather focus on the emergency.
-Besides we have enough debt to worry about with our mortgage for the next five years.
+While it’s true an emergency fund will eventually run out if you spend it all, the same can be said about a line of credit (LOC).
+I mean, these things aren’t a bottomless pit.
+Contrary to how some people treat their LOC – it’s not your money – it’s a callable loan.
+A line of credit is a liability.
+If or rather when an emergency situation strikes, the last thing my wife and I want to do is to add-on more debt.
+In an emergency I’d rather focus on the emergency.

 - It keeps us in control.
 Further to using a LOC as an emergency fund, we’re not in control if we tap into it, the bank is.
+Lines of credit can be culled by the banks.
 The bank determines our borrowing rates and payback criteria.
 Borrowing policies and procedures change.
+Crises can and will happen.
 I don’t want to be left holding any more bank debt than necessary.

 - We will never be immune to those “what ifs” in life. $hit happens.
 No matter how stable things seem or how good our health may feel, we’re not immune to the realities of life.
 When the stuff hits the fan I know I have no predictive power in knowing how long we’ll be stuck in that crisis.
-It could last days, weeks or even months.
+Any crisis or emergency could last days, weeks or even months.
 Who knows what the future might bring.
-Having a $10,000 emergency fund is a decent security blanket for us that will cover some expenses for a short period of time if something pops up.
+Having a $10,000 emergency fund in cash, ready to use as needed, is a decent security blanket for us that will cover some expenses for a short period of time if something pops up.

 What’s your take on emergency funds?
 Got one?
 Don’t care for one?